Monday, February 9, 2026

 Keeping in mind that all of what is now West Virginia was part of Virginia until 1863, and that the sea captain who first published a written version of the song said he heard it around 1850, here is another explanation.

 According to historian Otis K. Rice, in his books West Virginia: A History and History of Greenbrier County, the period between 1820 and 1850 saw a great migration of people from Virginia.
-Most of the best farmland was already settled and parceled out among the families of the landholders, forcing younger generations to seek their own land elsewhere.
+Most of the best farmland was already settled and parcelled out among landholders' families, forcing younger generations to seek land elsewhere.

 Many families headed to the new states of Indiana and Illinois, which had entered the Union in 1816 and 1817, and beyond the Mississippi to Missouri, which had entered the Union in 1821.
-The census records for 1850 were the first to list the names of all persons in a household and where they were born, and the records for those three states show hundreds of people were born in Virginia.
+The 1850 census was the first to list the names of all persons in a household and their place of birth, and the records for those three states show that hundreds of people were born in Virginia.

 Searching for new land was just one reason for the westward migration.
 Some probably went west to see what it was like.
-Others probably went to get away from their lives or families in the East.
+Others probably went to escape their lives or families in the East.

 Advertisement